 Because all medical and dental treatment in the USA is private and very expensive, it is very important that everyone has insurance.
 Winthrop University requires all international students, and their dependents, to maintain health insurance.
 All major universities have a similar requirement.
 The Winthrop University Student Health Insurance Plan (“Health Plan”) insures the student against major expenses accompanying an accident, illness or hospitalization.

-For Fall 2012 the following date has been set by Pearce and Pearce for waiver requests, open and voluntary enrollment in student health insurance:
+For Fall 2013, AIG has set the following dates for consideration of waiver requests, open and voluntary enrollment in student health insurance: